lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 3. The options desired (e.g., a 32-bit or 64-bit FMU).

-Therefore configuring your installation may require modifying these files, according to your particular needs.

-First, identify the appropriate subdirectory where these batch files reside.
 As shown above, the `installation directory`_ contains a batch subdirectory for each of the supported platforms.
+Therefore to configure your system, you should first identify the appropriate subdirectory.

 Note that Python detects your platform when it runs.
 Therefore if you are using an emulator or virtual machine (for example, Cygwin under Windows, or a Windows virtual machine on a Mac), you should look in the subdirectory corresponding to the emulated operating system.